Luz – Rethink…

-The Antichrist is moving freely on Earth . . .
+The Earth will shake forcefully . . .

 The Polish mystic, Alicja Lenczewska, was born in Warsaw in 1934 and died in 2012, her professional life being spent primarily as a teacher and associate director of a school in the northwestern city of Szczecin.
 Together with her brother, she started participating in the meetings of the Catholic Charismatic Renewal in 1984 following the death of their mother.
 On March 8, 1985, Alicja’s life changed radically when she encountered Jesus standing before her after receiving Holy Communion.
 It was on this date that she began recording her mystical dialogues.
 Retiring in 1987, she became a member of the Family of the Heart of Love of the Crucified, making her initial vows in 1988 and perpetual vows in 2005.
 She was also active in evangelizing and organizing pilgrimages to Italy, the Holy Land, and Medjugorje.
 In 2010, her mystical communications came to a conclusion, two years before her death from cancer in St. John’s Hospice, Szczecin, on January 5, 2012.